Webb Paranormal Group Member Guidelines

 • Do not provoke spirits or act disrespectfully.
 You may receive a response you don’t want.

-• No one under the age of 19 is allowed to go on investigations.
+• No one under the age of 19 is allowed to go on private investigations.

-• Be aware of bright lights such as the sun, moon, motion lights, and streetlights that interfere with lighting.
-These could create shadows or cause lens flare.
+• Be aware of bright lights such as the sun, moon, motion lights, and street lights that interfere with the lighting.
+These could create shadows or cause lens flare in your photos and could be confused as an orb.

 ▪ Always try to find a rational explanation for any activity that is encountered on an investigation.
-If none exist, then you just might have something.
+If none exists, then you just might have something.

 ▪ Do not attempt communicating with spirits on an investigation, except with the team and under their rules.
 You may not like the response you receive.